Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Credit cards.
 Credit cards give you access to a set amount of money when you’re away and may come with added perks such as airport lounge access or travel insurance.
 But keep in mind that many credit cards charge an international transaction fee when you make payments in another currency, as well as cash advance rates and fees if you use one to withdraw money from an ATM.

 - Debit cards.
 If you want to spend money directly from your bank account, you could take your everyday Visa or MasterCard debit card with you when you go overseas.
-Just be aware that the currency will be exchanged at the daily rate for that card and will usually attract an international transaction fee.
+But be aware that the currency will be exchanged at the daily rate for that card and will usually attract an international transaction fee.

 What’s the best way to carry money while traveling overseas?